How Billionaire Inventor James Dyson Saved $500m in 2 Years from Singapore’s Low Tax Regime

 The dividends Dyson received in Singapore would have been taxed at 39.35% had he stayed in the UK.
-His move to Singapore saved him over $500m in only 2 years.
+His move to Singapore saved him over $500m in only two years.

 Singapore has No Inheritance Tax

 Dyson has a fortune of $12.3bn, according to Bloomberg.
-For such massive wealth estate planning is important.
+For such massive wealth, estate planning is important.
 Singapore abolished all inheritance taxes in 2008.
 Therefore his wealth can be easily transferred to the next generation.
 Of course, other methods exist for avoiding inheritance taxes, even without moving your residence.
-But moving to a top class jurisdiction that doesn’t have inheritance taxes is the best way to protect your family fortune.
+But moving to a top-class jurisdiction that doesn’t have inheritance taxes is the best way to protect your family’s fortune.